• Home

 Who Can Publish a Free Press Release?

-Free press release opportunities are often designed for early-stage crypto and blockchain projects that want to share verified updates without paying for premium media placement.
+Free press releases are mainly for early-stage crypto projects that want to share updates without paying for promotion.

 • Open-source Web3 projects